Otautau

 Otautau is a small farming, forestry and milling town located inland on the western edge of the Southland Plains of New Zealand on the banks of the Aparima River.
 Otautau is located approximately 40 km north west of Invercargill.
-The average elevation of Otautau is 60 meters.
+The average elevation of Otautau is 60 metres.

 Otautau is also known as "The Heart of Western Southland" as can be seen on the roadside sign photo below.
 Otautau township has one building registered with Pouhere Taonga Heritage New Zealand.
 This is the historic courthouse building in Main Street from 1908, which currently houses the district's small museum and some archives from local institutions and businesses.

 The New Zealand Ministry for Culture and Heritage gives a translation of "place of [an] ear pendant" for the name Ōtautau.